 The College staff will undertake reasonable cleaning duties.
 If on any occasion the state of the JCR or TV Room is unacceptable it will be closed; the JCR Committee will be responsible for cleaning it.
+At the end of term, the JCR and adjacent computer room should be left clean and tidy.
 The Dean may also impose a penalty.